 How many sessions would I have?

 This will be determined between you and your counsellor.
-We usually work in blocks of 6 sessions.

 Who decides when the sessions will end?